amulyamedida/Rock-Paper-Scissors-game/README.md

   * <i>We learnt how to use **TEACHABLE MACHINE** to train the model which is used to play the game.</i>

+   # Some of the images related to our project

-   # Click the below link to check the model we trained in **Teachable Machine**
+   # Click the below link to check the model we trained in **Teachable Machine**👇🏻

   * https://teachablemachine.withgoogle.com/models/zcltklZdL/

-   # Click the below link to play the game
+   # Click the below link to play the game 👇🏻

   * https://rock-paper-scissors-ml-week1.herokuapp.com/

-   # Click the below image to watch demo of our Project.
+   # Click the below image to watch demo of our Project.👇🏻